Educating the Adults of Tomorrow

 Welcome to The Salvation Army Ray & Joan Kroc Corps Community Center’s FREE interactive game room, The Ledge!
 The Ledge is designed as a positive space for our community.
 Our goal is to be a safe place that offers engagement, connection, and opportunity.
 We are dedicated to welcoming all and displaying the love of Jesus Christ.
 Our game room provides guests of all ability levels the chance to play and grow in a welcoming, encouraging, and friendly environment.
 We strive to develop the whole person, mentally, physically, and emotionally through activities that aid in reinforcing socialization, sportsmanship, self-worth, and respect.
 Hours vary.
 Click for details.

-The Ledge is proud of its inclusive environment, one that strives to accommodate every guest.
-In an effort to fully embrace inclusion and acceptance of all, we believe that:
+The Ledge is proud of its inclusive environment that strives to accommodate every guest.

 • Sign in on the check-in sheet